jordyorel/orus-lang/docs/LANGUAGE.md

 ## ✨ Simplified Orus Syntax Guide (v0.2.0+)

-This guide introduces a simplified and elegant Orus syntax inspired by Python, V, and Rust, using indentation-based blocks and optional return statements.
+This guide introduces a simplified and elegant Orus syntax inspired by Python, V, and Rust, using indentation-based blocks, automatic type inference, and optional return statements.
 It assumes Orus v0.2.0+.

 ---